 Wet Deck at W Brisbane

-Atop the brand new W Brisbane, the Wet Deck bar is the waterfront-poolside-rooftop hybrid we didn’t know we needed.
+Extending out from the city's W Brisbane, the Wet Deck bar is the waterfront-poolside-rooftop hybrid we didn’t know we needed.
 Complete with a pool, a license, and an eyeful of the magnificent sunset every afternoon, the Wet Deck is the ultimate place to stay cool this summer.
 Make sure you time your visit to intersect with a live DJ set.

 Will & Flow